mitric-lab/programming_theochem/src/06-configuration_interaction/03-full_ci.md

 lowest eigenvalues, so we set `which='SA'`.
 The rest of the code just deals with the printing of the results.
-It should be noted that the binary representation of the indices with large contributions are used to represent the configurations, as we have discussed in chapter [6.2.4](./02-second_quantisation/04-repr_ladder_operators.html##admonition-relation-to-binary-numbers).
+It should be noted that the binary representation of the indices with large contributions is used to represent the configurations, as we have discussed in chapter [6.2.4](./02-second_quantisation/04-repr_ladder_operators.html##admonition-relation-to-binary-numbers).